Last Updated: August 22, 2021

 If you have a smaller scale business, are on more of a budget and are interested in living overseas, then Lithuania or another country might make more sense for you.

-In some countries, you can get a residence permit by hiring a few employees.
-In others, you can qualify for a by simply running a business – no employees needed.
+In some countries, you can get a residence permit just by hiring a few employees.
+In others, you can qualify for one by simply running a business — no employees needed.

-Portugal’s Golden Visa entrepreneur program is not for everyone.
-Nevertheless, it is a very good option for someone with a bit more money and a bigger staff who’s willing to spend more hiring Western Europeans instead of going and living somewhere else.
+Portugal’s Golden Visa Entrepreneur Program is not for everyone.
+Nevertheless, it is a very good option for someone with a bit more money and a bigger staff.
+And for someone who’s willing to spend more to hire Western Europeans instead of going and living somewhere else.

-It is a great program that not many people consider.
-If you have the money, consider it.
+It’s a great program that not many people consider.
+But if you have the money, you should.